JoakimOL/Ttm4135-compendium/src/01-numbertheory.md

 $ax \equiv 1 (\mod n)$
 and is written $a^{-1} mod n$

-in cryptosystems, we often need to find inverses so we can decrypt, or undo, certain operations
+In cryptosystems, we often need to find inverses so we can decrypt, or undo, certain operations

 > Theorem:
 > Let $0 < a < n$.
 Then _a_ has an inverse modulo n iff $gcd(a,n) = 1$. (a and n are co-prime)

 ## Modular inverses using Euclidean algorithm
-to find the inverse of _a_ we can use the Euclidean algorithm, which is very efficient. since gcd(a,n) = 1, we can find ax + ny   = 1 for integers x and y by Euclidean algorithm.
+to find the inverse of _a_ we can use the Euclidean algorithm, which is very efficient.
+Since gcd(a,n) = 1, we can find ax + ny   = 1 for integers x and y by Euclidean algorithm.

 ### An actual example of modular inverses.
 Since there are really bad resources for this:\